 In Kannada (language spoken in the state of Karnataka), bisi means hot, bela means lentil (paruppu/dal), huli means tamarind/puli, and anna means cooked rice.
 The name pretty much gives you the recipe in a nutshell!
 It’s a wholesome dish that has starch, protein, fat, and vitamins in the form of vegetables.
-Can be a one-pot dish if cooked the traditional way, but for ease and quickness, I cook the rice and the dal separately and add to the pot in which the tamarind is boiled with vegetables and spices.
-So, mine is kind of a 3-pot meal, but takes a lot less time.
+Since I started using the Instant Pot, this has become a much simpler dish as it involves just one, at the most 2 (to fry the spices and toast), pots to wash.

 This is an involved recipe and the list of ingredients could be intimidating at first, but if you plan and get organized, it really is a simple dish to make and enjoy for a couple of days!
 On to the recipe now!